amiaopensource/lenticular/lenticular/README.md

 - Allow to choose the name of the output files.
 - Add flags for mandatory parameters and allow free input order.
 - Allow the file extensions `.tiff`, `.TIF` and `.TIFF` as well.
 - Allow more TIFF flavours to be processed, _in primis_ `rgb48le`, because currently only `gray16le` is supported in `lenticular`.
-However, the additional `inStudy` tool does work with `rgb48le`.
+However, the additional interpolation-study tool does work with `rgb48le`.
 Therefore this should not be too hard to implement.
 - Determine automatically the regex for parsing the greyscale frames of the input folder.
 - The number of the first and of the last frame to process is needed only for testing a subset of the frames in the folder.
 If these parameters are not provided, then parse in ascending order all the files in the folder.
 - Change the behaviour of the `-highRes` flag: replace with a resolution parameter and set the default to high resolution.